JoeManto/OIT-CX/Standards/ProgrammingStandards.md

     <TwoColumn>
 ```
 #### React Function Component
+Here is an example of what a ES6 React component function should look like.
+All react component functions and inner class functions follow ES6 syntax.
-React functions are only suppose to return JSX
+-   return JSX only
 ```javascript
     let Frame = (props) => {
         let {name,lastname} = props